-The Department of Doctoral Programs, where this degree will be sponsored, is staffed by a qualified University Academic Dean, Dr. Ian McAndrew, and supported by other faculty experienced with research and publishing.
-As the faculty teaching and chairing are researchers the degree overlaps and will be administered in this program, although it is a Master's degree.
+The Department of Doctoral Programs, where this degree will be sponsored, is staffed by a qualified University Academic Dean, Dr. Ian McAndrew, and supported by a Director of Doctoral Programs.
 Other appropriately credentialed faculty with multi-disciplinary level skills will be part of the delivery process.